Thepigcat76/stringy/README.md

 # Stringy

-Teeny tiny rust program for representing strings in ascii using the little endian format
+Teeny tiny rust/c program for representing strings in ascii using the little endian format